 Born in the U.S. to immigrant parents from China, Amy Tan rejected her mother’s expectations that she become a doctor and concert pianist.
 She chose to write fiction instead.
 Her novels are The Joy Luck Club, The Kitchen God's Wife, The Hundred Secret Senses, The Bonesetter's Daughter, Saving Fish from Drowning, and The Valley of Amazement (2013), all New York Times bestsellers.
 She is also the author of a memoir, The Opposite of Fate, two children’s books, The Moon Lady and Sagwa, The Chinese Siamese Cat and numerous articles for magazines, including The New Yorker, Harper’s Bazaar, and National Geographic.
 She is also the author of the short story “Rules for Virgins” published in e-book format (Byliner Original).
 Her work has been translated into 35 languages, from Spanish, French, and Finnish to Chinese, Arabic, and Hebrew.
-Amy Tan is at work on a nonfiction book on writing titled Where the Past Begins: A Writer’s Memoir (ECCO/HarperCollins, October 2017), and a novel.
+Amy Tan's new book is a memoir about writing titled Where the Past Begins: A Writer’s Memoir (ECCO/HarperCollins, October 2017).

 Amy Tan served as Co-producer and Co-screenwriter with Ron Bass for the film adaptation of The Joy Luck Club.
 She was the Creative Consultant for Sagwa, the Emmy nominated PBS television series for children, which has aired worldwide, including in the UK, Latin America, Hong Kong, China, Taiwan, and Singapore.
 Her story in The New Yorker, “Immortal Heart,” was performed on stages throughout the U.S. and in France.
 Her essays and stories are found in hundreds of anthologies and textbooks, and they are assigned as required reading in many high schools and universities.
 She appeared as herself in the animated series The Simpsons.
 She performed as narrator with the San Francisco Symphony playing an original score for Sagwa, by composer Nathan Wang.
 Amy Tan has been nominated for the National Book Award, the National Book Critics Circle Award, and the International Orange Prize, and won many awards including the Commonwealth Gold Award.